sfriederichs/sfriederichs.github.io/_posts/2017-12-20-Python-Executables.md

 {% endhighlight %}

 Once done, the script finds all of my custom modules, imports them and the EXE runs fine.

+### Dropbox, Virus Scanners, and WinError 110 ###

+Sometimes, you'll get an error like this:

+{% highlight console %}
+error: [WinError 110] The system cannot open the device or file specified.
+{% endhighlight %}

+This sort of error is caused by another program trying to access the files that py2exe is trying to access.
+Usually, this is an antivirus program or (in my case) Dropbox.
+I remedied this error by turning off Dropbox or by moving the folder outside of my Dropbox folder.

 ## Resources ##

 * [Py2Exe Tutorial](http://www.py2exe.org/index.cgi/Tutorial)